OLAP vs OLTP: What Data Engineering Interviewers Test

 ) AS cumulative_revenue

-Interviewers rarely ask "define OLAP."
+They rarely ask 'define OLAP.'
 They create scenarios that require you to apply the concept.
-Here are the patterns they use.

 They describe a workload and ask which system to use

-The interviewer says: 'We have an application with 10,000 transactions per second and a reporting dashboard that runs hourly aggregations.
+'We have an application with 10K transactions/sec and a reporting dashboard that runs hourly aggregations.
 How would you architect the data layer?'
 They want you to separate OLTP (application database) from OLAP (warehouse).
-The application writes to PostgreSQL.
-A pipeline replicates data to Snowflake.
+App writes to PostgreSQL.
+A pipeline replicates to Snowflake.
 Dashboards query Snowflake.
-This is the standard pattern and they want to hear you articulate it clearly.
+Standard pattern; they want you to articulate it clearly.

-They ask why you cannot just use PostgreSQL for everything
+They ask why you can't just use PostgreSQL for everything

-This tests whether you understand the physical storage difference.
-The answer is that PostgreSQL is row-oriented and scans all columns even when you only need a few.
+Tests whether you understand the physical storage difference.
+Answer: PostgreSQL is row-oriented and scans all columns even when you only need a few.
 For small datasets (under 50M rows) it works fine for analytics.
-Beyond that, the I/O cost makes analytical queries impractical.
+Beyond that, I/O cost makes analytical queries impractical.
 Knowing the inflection point shows practical experience.

 They ask about denormalization trade-offs

 OLTP schemas are normalized to prevent update anomalies.
 OLAP schemas are denormalized for query speed.
-The interviewer wants you to explain why denormalization is acceptable in a warehouse (data is loaded in bulk, not updated row-by-row) and dangerous in a transactional system (concurrent updates to redundant data cause inconsistencies).
+Explain why denormalization is acceptable in a warehouse (data loaded in bulk, not updated row-by-row) and dangerous in a transactional system (concurrent updates to redundant data cause inconsistencies).

 They ask you to optimize a slow query